learning-zone/css-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

 #### Q. What is specificity?
-How do u calculate specificity?
+How to calculate specificity?
-* A process of determining which css rule will be applied to an element. it actually determines which rules will take precedence.

-* inline style usually wins then ID then class value (or pseudo-class or attribute selector), universal selector (*) has no specificity.
+A process of determining which css rule will be applied to an element. it actually determines which rules will take precedence.
+Inline style usually wins then ID then class value (or pseudo-class or attribute selector), universal selector (*) has no specificity.
 ID selectors have a higher specificity than attribute selectors.

 ```css
 /*wins*/